TheG00dLad/Embedded-Systems/README.md

     Circuit has a basic DC positive bias to account for the STM L432 only reading positive voltage.
     This is inputted into PA0.
     All signals must be >0V & <3.3V.
-    The capacititor to PA4 reduces voltage flutuations.
+    The capacititor to PA4 reduces voltage fluctuations.
     There is an RC filter at the end of the output.
     Audio from here will be filtered and clearer.
     PA0 & PA4 were decided due to their ADC & DAC capabilities.

 - Buffer

-    A buffer is the temproary storage area that will store the data needed for the echo.
+    A buffer is the temporary storage area that will store the data needed for the echo.
     It can be used in many electronics, primarily to move temporary data from one place to another.
-    The buffer will cycle, the data similar to a cicular buffer, filling and emptying the buffer with data like the old tape echo.
+    The buffer will cycle, the data similar to a circular buffer, filling and emptying the buffer with data like the old tape echo.

 - ADC

-    An Analog-to-Digital Convertor (ADC) is a system that converts signals from the "real" world, i.e sound, into a digital output that a computer can use.
+    An Analog-to-Digital Converter (ADC) is a system that converts signals from the "real" world, i.e sound, into a digital output that a computer can use.

 - DAC

-    A Digital-to-Analog Convertor (DAC) is a system that converts digital computer data into a analog, "real" signal such as sound.
+    A Digital-to-Analog Converter (DAC) is a system that converts digital computer data into a analog, "real" signal such as sound.

 - Interrupts